moderncampus/cms-examples/example-code-az-index/readme.md

 4. Publish the A-Z index page.

-More information about OU Campus' sitemap can be found on the [OU Campus Support Site](https://support.omniupdate.com/learn-ou-campus/administration/setup/sites/index.html#publish).
+More information about Omni CMS' sitemap can be found on the [Omni CMS Support Site](https://support.moderncampus.com/learn-omni-cms/administration/setup/sites/index.html#publish).

 ## Additional Information